-- Relet times went up for two main reasons, one was the prioritising of the prevention of homelessness in our Supported Housing areas, and the second was the prioritising of privately leased properties to private landlords due to the private rents being more costly than the related rents for our own properties.
-All our teams are working to address this. - Repair times increased this year due to several changed in staff and management, combined with our dashboard not working due to incorrect process not being applied, impact of Covid-19 is difficult to strip out in existing data.
-We have recently employed additional repair staff, new repairs manager and we are purchasing a new system.
-Our maintenance team are working to making improvements going forward. - There were a large number of staff who had long term absence or collective high levels of absence.
+- Relet times went up, mainly due to the restrictions on lettings due to the Covid-19 pandemic. - Repair times increased this year due to several changes in staff and management, however, the impact of Covid-19 is also difficult to strip out in existing data.
+We have recently employed additional repair staff, as well as a new repairs manager.
+Our maintenance team are working hard to make the necessary improvements. - There were a large number of staff who had long term absence or collective high levels of absence.
 Worryingly this was not due to Covid-19.
 Our People Excellence Team is working to address this. - We acknowledge a high management cost due to our Supported Housing and Coaching activities as well as our efforts to automate all our processes using technology to create a flexible agile workforce better able to serve the needs of our customers in future.